GD Topic - Bharatiya Nyaya Sanhita (BNS): Reforming Criminal Law for Better or Worse?

 The Bharatiya Nyaya Sanhita (BNS) 2023: A New Dawn

-The Bharatiya Nyaya Sanhita (BNS) 2023 replaces the Indian Penal Code of 1860, introducing a substantive overhaul to criminal law in India.
-Originally consisting of around 511 sections in IPC, the BNS introduces a revised framework with 358 sections, reflecting a more streamlined and modernized approach to criminal legislation.
-Before the implementation of BNS, the Supreme Court and other courts struck down some of the sections of the Indian Penal Code.
-These outdated provisions have been removed in the BNS Bill, and new sections have been added to address emerging issues such as deceitful promises of marriage, sexual intercourse under false pretenses, and other fraudulent activities.
+The Bharatiya Nyaya Sanhita (BNS) 2023 replaces the Indian Penal Code of 1860.
+It introduced a significant change to the Indian criminal law.
+Earlier, there were around 511 sections in the IPC.
+The BNS introduced a revised framework with 358 sections.
+The revision reflects a more streamlined and modernized approach to criminal legislation.
+Before the implementation of BNS, the Supreme Court and other courts struck down some sections of the Indian Penal Code.
+These outdated provisions have been removed in the BNS Bill.
+The new sections were added to resolve emerging issues, including deceitful promises of marriage, sexual intercourse under false pretenses, and other fraudulent activities.

 Key Changes in BNS 2023

 1. Replacement of IPC Sections: The BNS 2023 replaces several obsolete and redundant provisions of the Indian Penal Code with more relevant and progressive sections.
-This not only streamlines the law but also removes outdated criminal offenses that were part of the colonial legal framework.
+This removes the outdated criminal offenses that were part of the colonial legal framework.

 2. Introduction of New Offenses:

-- Deceitful Promises of Marriage and Sexual Intercourse under False Pretenses: The BNS 2023 now criminalizes sexual intercourse under false pretenses of marriage, employment, etc. These new offenses address the existing contemporary societal issues and ensure that individuals are protected from these deceptive practices.
+- The BNS 2023 now criminalizes sexual intercourse under false pretenses of marriage, employment, etc. These new offenses address the existing contemporary societal issues.
+They ensure that individuals are protected from these deceptive practices.

-- Mob Lynching and Gang Rapes: More stringent laws have been made when it comes to mob lynching and gang rapes.
-The new provisions provide harsher penalties for such crimes, reflecting society’s demand for stronger measures against such heinous acts.
+- More stringent laws have been made against mob lynching and gang rapes.
+The new provisions provide harsher penalties for such crimes.

-- The BNS 2023 also addresses organized crimes and terrorism, increasing the focus on National Security within the criminal justice framework.
+- The BNS 2023 also addresses organized crimes and terrorism.
+The new laws focus more on National Security within the criminal justice framework.

 3. Changes in Existing Laws:

-- Section 377 of the Indian Penal Code, which criminalized homosexuality has been repealed.
-This marks a significant liberal shift, promoting equality and human rights.
+- The BNS 2023 has replaced Section 377 of the Indian Penal Code, criminalizing homosexuality.
+This is a major liberal change made to promote equality and human rights.

-- Provisions related to adultery have been repealed, making the new law gender-neutral.
+- Provisions related to adultery have been repealed.
+The new laws are more gender-neutral.

-- Modifications have been made to the laws criminalizing the publication of false and misleading information to ensure that the legal system effectively addresses the spread of misinformation.
+- The laws that criminalize publishing false and misleading information have been modified.
+The changes ensure that the legal system focuses on the spread of misinformation.

-- The Sedition Law has not been repealed, but just renamed from Rajdroh to Deshdroh.
-To this, the retired SC judge, Justice Chelameswar, says that the new criminal laws are like “Old Wine in New Bottles.”
+- The Sedition Law was just renamed from Rajdroh to Deshdroh.
+For this change, the retired SC judge, Justice Chelameswar, says that the new criminal laws are like โOld Wine in New Bottles.โ

-The BNS 2023 aims to address the gaps and inefficiencies inherent in the colonial legal framework, offering a justice-based approach to criminal law.
-Alongside the BNS, the Bharatiya Nagarik Suraksha Sanhita (procedural law) and Bharatiya Sakshya Adhiniyam (evidence law) collectively govern the criminal judicial system.
+The BNS 2023 aims to fill in the gaps and inefficiencies in the colonial legal framework.
+It was introduced to offer a justice-based approach to criminal law.
+The Bharatiya Nagarik Suraksha Sanhita (procedural law) and Bharatiya Sakshya Adhiniyam (evidence law) govern the criminal judicial system with the BNS.

 Challenges with the New Criminal Laws

-- Potential Abuse of Police Powers: One of the most debatable changes made in the New Criminal Laws is the extension of police custody from 15 to 60 days.
-Many critics argue that this change can lead to increased cases of police misconduct, including torture, wrongdoings, and misuse of powers.
-Advocate Colin Gonsalves stated that these new laws are more Draconian than e colonial-era laws.
+- One of the most debatable changes made in the New Criminal Laws is the extension of police custody.
+The number of days increased from 15 to 60 days.
+Many critics argue that this change can lead to increased cases of police misconduct.
+This includes torture, wrongdoings, and misuse of powers.
+Advocate Colin Gonsalves stated that the new laws are more Draconian than the colonial-era laws.

-- Ambiguity in Legal Definitions: Critics argue that the law includes several confusing statements like “compromising sovereignty, unity, and integrity of India”.
-Such statements lack precise definitions and create uncertainty.
-This vagueness raises concerns about the potential misuse of the law to target and suppress particular groups or sets of population, posing threats to human liberty and dignity.
+- Critics argue that the law includes several confusing statements.
+One such statement is โcompromising sovereignty, unity, and integrity of Indiaโ.
+Such statements lack proper definitions, which creates uncertainty.
+This vagueness raises concerns about the potential misuse of the law to target and suppress particular groups or sets of populations, posing threats to human liberty and dignity.

-- Implementation Challenges: Another concern regarding the new criminal laws includes their execution and implementation.
+- The new criminal laws also face execution and implementation challenges.
 People believe provisions such as mandatory videography of police procedures require necessary infrastructure and funds.
 As law enforcement agencies have limited resources and funds, effectively implementing the laws will be difficult.

-- Lack of Uniform Sentencing Policy: The new criminal laws lack a standardized sentencing framework which many critics see as a missed chance to enhance equity and consistency within the Indian Criminal Justice System.
-A uniform policy could contribute to more predictable and fair outcomes in legal proceedings.
+- The new criminal laws lack a standardized sentencing framework.
+Many critics believe that this is a lost opportunity to improve equity and consistency within the Indian Criminal Justice System.

-Based on the above GD discussion, it can be said that even though the new criminal laws have received criticism and concerns from different people this change is still a landmark in the history of India and its Criminal Justice System.
-However, to get better results from the change it is necessary to make a few changes in the infrastructure development of the criminal justice system, to ensure effective and efficient applicability and enforceability of the new laws.
+Based on the above GD discussion, it can be said that even though the new criminal laws have received criticism and concerns from different people, this change is still a landmark in the history of India and its Criminal Justice System.
+However, to get better results from the change, it is necessary to make a few changes in the infrastructure development of the criminal justice system.
+The changes can help the effective and efficient applicability and enforceability of the new laws.

 Ultimately, what matters most is whether justice is delivered effectively and promptly.
-The end motive of any criminal justice system should be centered on justice delivery.
-However, "justice delayed is justice denied"; therefore, timely delivery of justice is also necessary.
-If implemented with the right resources and focus, these three laws have the potential to play a pivotal role in ensuring speedy and equitable justice in the country.
-This would strengthen the legal framework and foster greater public trust in the criminal justice system, contributing to a safer and more just society.
+The ultimate motive of any criminal justice system should be centered on justice delivery.
+It is rightly said that "justice delayed is justice denied".
+Therefore, timely delivery of justice is also necessary.
+If the three new laws are implemented with the right resources and focus, they have the potential to bring speedy and equitable justice in India.

 Top Group Discussion (GD) Topics for MBA GD/PI